Cheriton - Bursting with History

 Ernest is

-holidaying at South Wales, Morfydd became seriously ill with acute appendicitis.
+holidaying in South Wales, Morfydd became seriously ill with acute appendicitis.
 Emergency surgery was carried out at Ernest’s

-surgeon was an able to save her life, Morfydd died from the effects of
+surgeon was able to save her life, Morfydd died from the effects of

 chloroform poisoning.